henriquecustodia/blog/src/posts/micro-frontend-app-using-angular-module-federation.md

 You can find the source code of this app on [my Github](https://github.com/henriquecustodia/mfe-post).

-If you're curious to see the app running on production, I've deployed this to production.
+If you're curious to see the app running, I've deployed this to production.
 [Check out the app here](https://henriquecustodia-mf-host.netlify.app/)!

 ### That's all